Gene Autry: Singing career

 Autry also recorded many "hillbilly"-style records in 1930 and 1931 in New York City, which were certainly different in style and content from his later recordings.
 These were much closer in style to the Prairie Ramblers or Dick Justice, and included the "Do Right, Daddy Blues" and "Black Bottom Blues", both similar to "Deep Elem Blues".
 These late Prohibition-era songs deal with bootlegging, corrupt police, and women whose occupation was certainly vice.
 These recordings are generally not heard today, but are available on European import labels, such as JSP Records.
 His first hit was in 1932 with "That Silver-Haired Daddy of Mine", a duet with fellow railroad man Jimmy Long that Autry and Long co-wrote.

 As Autry's movie career flourished, so did his record sales.
 His unofficial theme song became the Ray Whitley composition "Back in the Saddle Again".
 Autry made 640 recordings, including more than 300 songs written or co-written by himself.
 His records sold more than 100 million copies and he has more than a dozen gold and platinum records, including the first record ever certified gold.

 Today's listeners associate Gene Autry with Christmas songs, which are played perennially during each holiday season.
-These include "Santa Claus Is Comin' to Town", his own composition "Here Comes Santa Claus", "Frosty the Snowman", and his biggest hit, "Rudolph, the Red-Nosed Reindeer".
+These include "Santa Claus Is Comin' to Town", his own composition "Here Comes Santa Claus", "Frosty the Snowman", "Up on the Housetop", and his biggest hit, "Rudolph, the Red-Nosed Reindeer".
 He wrote "Here Comes Santa Claus" after being the Grand Marshal of the 1946 Santa Claus Lane Parade (now the Hollywood Christmas Parade).
 He heard all of the spectators watching the parade saying, "Here comes Santa Claus!" virtually handing him the title for his song.
 He recorded his version of the song in 1947 and it became an instant classic.

-In the late 1950s he began recording other artists, as the original owner of Challenge Records.
+In the late 1950s, he began recording other artists, as the original owner of Challenge Records.
 The label's biggest hit was "Tequila" by The Champs in 1958, which started the rock and roll instrumental craze of the late 1950s and early 1960s.
 He sold the label soon after, but the maroon (later green) label has the "GA" in a shield above the label name.